-The Monster Energy drink company is denying claims that it uses satanic imagery on its cans, despite accusations featured in a YouTube video that went viral earlier this month.
+The Monster Energy drink company is denying claims that it uses satanic imagery on its cans.
+This is despite accusations featured in a YouTube video that went viral earlier this month.

 The YouTube clip titled “Monster Energy drinks are the work of SATAN!!!!” features writer Christine Weick and has garnered close to 7 million views.
 The video makes the claim that the M used on the can represents the numbers 666 in Hebrew.

 “There’s a gap right here in the letter M, it’s never connected,” said Weick, explaining what she believes is the true meaning behind the M artwork.
 “So you go into Hebrew (writing).
 The letter vav is also the number six.
 Short top long tail.”

 She then shows how the M on the can is comprised of three separate lines or vavs with a “short top” and “long tail” that would spell out 666 when viewed side by side.

-“I could just tell you that it’s not true,” Janet, a Monster Energy drink representative with the consumer relations department (who declined to give her last name), told The Christian Post on Monday.
+“I could just tell you that it’s not true,” Janet, a Monster Energy drink representative with the consumer relations department (who declined to give her last name), told The Christian Post.
 “The M claw represents [the letter] M scratched on the can and doesn’t represent anything else.”

 Janet also briefly discussed the meaning behind the company’s branding for the can, specifically the “unleash the beast” slogan found on it that Weick says is related to the beast in the book of Revelation.